Division of Community Well-Being

-Message from BGSU’s Chief Health Officer
+A Message from BGSU Chief Well-Being Officer

-Here at Bowling Green State University, we are dedicated to the health and wellness of our Falcon family, neighbors and friends.
+At Bowling Green State University, we are dedicated to the health and wellness of our Falcon family, neighbors and friends.

 Ben Batey, MPH, RN

-Chief Health Officer
+Chief Well-Being Officer

-Ben Batey, MPH, RN, joined Bowling Green State University in July 2020 in the inaugural position of Chief Health Officer, created in part as a response to the COVID-19 pandemic.
+Ben Batey, MPH, RN, joined BGSU in July 2020 in the inaugural position of Chief Health Officer, created in part as a response to the COVID-19 pandemic.
 Previously, Batey worked at the Wood County Health Department for 10 years, where he served as health commissioner since 2014.
 He also held several leadership positions including CEO of the Wood County Community Health Center, director of nursing and infectious disease, emergency preparedness coordinator and epidemiologist.
 Prior to the health department, he was a registered nurse for Mercy St. Anne Hospital and Mercy Home Care.
 He holds a Master of Public Health degree from Northwest Ohio Consortium for Public Health (Bowling Green State University/University of Toledo) and a Bachelor of Science in Nursing from Mercy College of Ohio.